-Coronavirus: San Antonio Says Evacuees Will Leave Quarantine After A CDC Change
+Coronavirus: San Antonio Says Evacuees To Leave Quarantine After CDC Changes Protocol

-The city of San Antonio says more than 120 evacuees from the Diamond Princess cruise ship will leave Lackland Air Force Base on Tuesday, one day after the mayor's frustration with the Centers for Disease Control and Prevention led him to declare a public health emergency to block the evacuees from leaving the base.
+The city of San Antonio says more than 120 people repatriated from the Diamond Princess cruise ship will be released from quarantine at Lackland Air Force Base on Tuesday, one day after the mayor declared a public health emergency to block the evacuees from leaving the base.

-Both San Antonio and Bexar County had moved to keep the CDC from moving more evacuees without further tests, after a woman who was released from coronavirus quarantine at the military base over the weekend was later found to be infected with the COVID-19 virus.
+Both San Antonio and Bexar County had moved to keep the Centers for Disease Control and Prevention from releasing evacuees without further coronavirus tests.
+Their concerns stem partly from an incident in which a woman released from quarantine at the base over the weekend was later found to have the COVID-19 illness.

-In response to that mix-up, the Centers for Disease Control and Prevention said it will strengthen two parts of its protocol for releasing people from quarantine — including keeping them in isolation until all test results are in.
+In response to that mix-up, the CDC said it will strengthen two parts of its protocol for releasing people from quarantine — including keeping them in isolation until all test results are in.

-"I'm pleased that the CDC has made changes, and I'm comfortable that the plan as presented will minimize the risk of exposure," Mayor Ron Nirenberg said on Tuesday.
+"I'm pleased that the CDC has made changes, and I'm comfortable that the plan as presented will minimize the risk of exposure," Mayor Ron Nirenberg said Tuesday.
 "The release will be coordinated, not prolonged over several days, and passengers will not stay in local hotels and will go directly to the airport."

 The evacuees' release will be expedited and handled in a way that will reduce any potential exposure to San Antonio, Nirenberg said, in a bid to avoid any cases of community transmission that have now been reported in several U.S. states.